 How to prevent this from happening to you: Involve your team with major CRM decisions from day one.
 They should feel invested in the new CRM and anticipate not just a software change, but a culture one, too.

 - Make your team a part of the CRM selection process.
 You can elect a CRM evangelist, schedule demos with end-users, and take end-user feedback into account when making CRM decisions.
 Remember: if a program is easy enough for all of your users to navigate, you’ll have a better chance of successful implementation than you will with a fancy or more robust software that no one understands.
-Not sure how to start the CRM search process?
-Check out our free ebook!

 - Explain how the CRM will benefit everyone, not just management.
 If your team is internally motivated to use the CRM, they’ll be more likely to take up the program, instead of lag behind.
 Use this post to guide your communications around the CRM to your team.